Austin A30: Styling

-Though Austin had previously contracted the American industrial designer, Raymond Loewy in the task, the designs of Holden 'Bob' Koto were discarded and the car we know was eventually styled in-house by Ricardo 'Dick' Burzi.
+Holden "Bob" Koto, from the Raymond Loewy design studios, created the first clay models for the A30.
+Austin then had its Head of Styling, Dick Burzi, revise the design, partly to reduce cost.

 Features

 The body structure was designed by T.K.
 Garrett, who had been an aeronautical engineer before joining Austin.
 It was of fully stressed monocoque chassis-less construction, which made it lighter and stiffer than most contemporary vehicles, the first Austin to be made in this way.
 Inside there were individual seats at the front and a bench at the rear covered in PVC with an option of leather facings on the seats.
-Evidence of economy was seen in only having a single windscreen wiper, central combined stop/tail/numberplate lamp and a sun visor in front of the driver only.
+Evidence of economy was seen in the original AS3 version only having a single windscreen wiper, central combined stop/tail/numberplate lamp and a sun visor in front of the driver only.
 A passenger-side wiper and sun visor, and a heater were available as optional extras.
+The AS3 was also different to later models with a round speedometer and side mounted fuel filler neck.
+A smaller grille was fitted and an Austin winged badge mounted just above.

 Originally only offered as a 4-door saloon, 2-door variants were introduced in late 1953, and in 1954 a van and van-based "Countryman" estate were made available.
+These later A30 had the trapezoidal speedo and dual brake/side lights.
+The fuel filler neck also moved to the rear panel as in the later A35 models.
 Despite having a smaller loading capacity than the equivalent BMC O-type Minor based vans (60 cu ft / 1.70 m3 as opposed to 76 cu ft / 2.15 m3) the Austin van offered the same payload.
 Being slightly lighter and stiffer, it was favoured by businessmen, and saw long service for many.
+One prototype Sports Tourer was built but the vehicle was never put into production.
+That prototype is on display at the British Motor Museum at Gaydon in the UK.

 The A30 was replaced by the Austin A35 in 1956, by which time 223,264 A30s had been built.

-The A30 had a smaller rear window than the A35 and trafficators instead of modern indicators, which popped out from the B pillar when operated by a knob mounted on the centre of the dashboard.
+The A30 has a smaller rear window than the A35, and trafficators instead of modern indicators, which swung out from the B pillar when operated by a knob mounted on the centre of the dashboard.

 The car, along with the larger-engined (and hence faster) A35, was quite successful in 1950s saloon car racing, and some still appear in historic events.